-This weekend we returned to the hills on, not a route I’d previously ridden, but through some areas I knew fairly well.
+This weekend we returned to the hills, but not on a route I’d previously ridden.

 Apparently up the ‘easy’ side of the hill we were climbing…it was a long way up!
 From what I can remember, there was one small section you could briefly recover before it turned into a long slog up again.
 I could tell I’d not ridden steep hills for a while!